hasgoodui-design/.github/profile/README.md

 ## Submit entries

 You can submit new entries through each repository's issue-tracker.
-Alternatively can you als PR them directly to be added.
+Alternatively can you also PR them directly to be added.
 Just make sure to follow any necessary file and folder structure.